 On 3 November, the 2011 Sydney Peace Prize was presented to Professor Noam Chomsky by 2008 Peace Prize Laureate, Patrick Dodson, at the McLaurin Hall at the University of Sydney.

-Thursday 3rd November, 10:30am Sydney Opera House: Chaired by veteran Australian broadcaster Mary Kostakidis, Prof Chomsky answered audience questions on ‘Problems of Knowledge and Freedom’- linguistics, global politics, human rights, responses to climate change, the nature of democracy.
+Earlier that day, at the Sydney Opera House, Prof Chomsky answered audience questions on ‘Problems of Knowledge and Freedom’- linguistics, global politics, human rights, responses to climate change, the nature of democracy.
+This event was chaired by veteran Australian broadcaster Mary Kostakidis.

-Check out the 2012 Book “Peace with Justice – Noam Chomsky in Australia” Edited by Clinton Fernandes
+Click here to order the 2012 Book “Peace with Justice – Noam Chomsky in Australia”, Edited by Clinton Fernandes.